JOHAE96/hackintosh/README.md

 ## post install

-To make your Hackintosh hard drive bootable WITHOUT YOUR USB you need to again use Config Configurator to copy the EFI from the USB drive to your MacOS hard drive.
-Mount both USB and internal hard drive in Clover Configurator and copy and past the EFI from USB to internal hard drive.
+"To make your Hackintosh hard drive bootable WITHOUT YOUR USB you need to again use Config Configurator to copy the EFI from the USB drive to your MacOS hard drive.
+Mount both USB and internal hard drive in Clover Configurator and copy and past the EFI from USB to internal hard drive."

 # credits
 - https://www.tonymacx86.com/threads/guide-intel-nuc7-nuc8-using-clover-uefi-nuc7i7bxx-nuc8i7bxx-etc.261711/page-159#post-2019668